 YOU HAVE TO HAVE YOUR OWN 4X4 to make it up to my Swordfish Mining private tour fee dig for the logs, but the smaller branches dig we can get to easily in street cars.
-Not to be confused with the Kokopelli digs.
+Not to be confused with the Kokopelli canyon digs.
 Swordfish Mining has Logs, Twigs, Pinecones, in various mines I own that we tour to.
 200$ a day AND WOODS FOR .50 A POUND over the 300 pounds (6 - 5 gallon buckets worth included) a day limit.
 YES hundreds of pounds, not just ounces.
 Log rounds are more common here than at any of the open "gem" digs.
 ATTENDED and BY RESERVATION ONLY.
 2 person minimum, due to mileage involved.
 A link to my post on Opal Auctions forum is on my blog also.
 Opal Auction Forum Photos

 I work hard and find opal for a living better than most others could or would.
 Established 1994; Swordfish Mining is your friendly source for Virgin Valley opals and information.
 The fee digs shown on the Travel Channel in "Americas' Best Places to Find Cash and Treasure" were; The Royal Peacock Opal Mine in season 1 and The Bonanza Opal Mine LLC in season 2 with Becky.
 Leah and I were digging in the opening of the first show and I held one of the black opals displayed.
 Rainbow Ridge and Opal Queen were not shown.

 scale in mm

 Face picture stone example of hidden scenes opals.
 Scale is in mm.
 Black Opal surrounded by White Opal encased in wood.
 It shows a little crystal conk around the edges.
 A note about the crack in the black opal: It has not changed after all these years and does not go into the white precious opal back, which has an even brighter play of color than shown on this Face side.